Interactive Brokers Review 2024: Pros & Cons

 I started investing with Interactive Brokers when DEGIRO suddenly blocked access to US ETFs to Swiss Investors.
 Since then, I have been delighted with Interactive Brokers.
 I have been investing with IB for more than three years.

 My entire stock portfolio is in my IB account.
-I buy new ETF shares every month from the default web interface.
-I have tried other interfaces as well.
-The IBKR Mobile application is very well done.
-But I generally prefer using my desktop computer rather than my phone.
+I buy new ETF shares every month from the default web interface, but I have also tried other interfaces.
+The IBKR Mobile application is very well done, but I generally prefer using my desktop computer rather than my phone.

 I do everything from the Account Management interface, which suits all my needs.
 IB also fits my needs perfectly well.
 With time, I have learned to ignore most of the tool’s features.
 I only need a few features for my trading.

 Since I sometimes get paid in USD, I can wire the money directly to my Interactive Brokers account.
-That way, I do not have to pay any currency exchange fees and can invest the money directly.
+That way, I would not have to pay any currency exchange fees and could invest the money directly.

 Overall, I am happy with my experience with IB.
 I never had an issue with the broker, and all my transfers reached IB very quickly.
 When I needed to withdraw money for the downpayment on our house, I had no problems.
 All my trades have been flawlessly executed.
 The reporting on the web interface is also precisely what I need.
 I can only recommend IB!